Winder Mendoza

-Winder Vladimir Mendoza Ramírez (born 9 December 1984), better known as Winder Mendoza, is a professional footballer who plays as a right-back for the club Cibao.
-Born in Venezuela, he represents the Dominican Republic national football team.
+Winder Vladimir Mendoza Ramírez (born 9 December 1984) is a former footballer who played as a right-back.
+Born in Venezuela, he represented Dominican Republic at international level.

 Mendoza spent the early part of his career in his native Venezuela playing for UCV, Yaracuyanos, Atlético Venezuela and SC Guaraní.
 He then emigrated to the Dominican Republic, and played for Barcelona Atlético, Inter RD and San Francisco before transferring to Cibao FC on 17 March 2019.

 International career

-Mendoza made his professional debut for the Dominican Republic national football team in a 1-0 friendly over win Guadeloupe on 15 February 2019, and scored his side's only goal.
+Mendoza made his professional debut for the Dominican Republic national team in a 1–0 friendly over win Guadeloupe on 15 February 2019, and scored his side's only goal.